annswob/Pracuj.pl/Pracuj.md

 Click on *open*.

-### First steps
+### Setting up the app

 The application is ready to be used!
 Your screen should now look like this:

 <img src="starting.jpg" alt="starting" style="width:450px; height:900px"/>

 Let's skip the login and register options and click directly on *Pomiń* (*skip*).
-Search options and categories will appear on your screen:
+The following search options and categories will appear on your screen:

 <img src="search1.jpg" alt="search1" style="width:450px; height:900px"/>